Joseph Gallieni: Pre-World War I

 Gallieni commanded Fifth Army until his retirement, and protested that it was not strong enough to advance into Belgium, and that Maubeuge should be fortified more strongly.
 His successor Lanrezac shared his concerns.
 After tours of the area Gallieni had failed to persuade the authorities to modernise Maubeuge.

 Like a number of officers with colonial experience, Gallieni wanted the French army to give up the pantalon rouge (red trousers worn by French soldiers, allegedly as a boost to morale) and adopt a less conspicuous uniform.
 This was vetoed on the grounds that dull uniforms might be confused with those of the enemy and might turn the army into a citizen militia like the Boers.

 At the 1911 manoeuvres Gallieni used air reconnaissance to capture a colonel of the Supreme War Council and his staff.
 He expressed reservations about the limited offensive strategy.
 His views on fortifications, artillery, and use of information obtained from aviation and intelligence were seen as unusual views for a colonial soldier.

+In the same year, Gallieni was considered the logical choice for supreme commander of the French Army, but because of advanced age and poor health, he declined in favour of Joffre.

 His date of retirement is given as February or April 1914.
 His wife died in early summer 1914.

-Before the war he wrote of Joffre, “When I was riding I passed him in the bois [woods] today—on foot as usual—how fat and heavy he is; he will hardly last out his three years.”
+Before the war he wrote of Joffre in his diary, "When I was riding I passed him in the bois [woods] today—on foot as usual—how fat and heavy he is; he will hardly last out his three years."
 He warned Joffre, correctly as it would turn out, that the Germans would come west of the Meuse in strength (i.e. make an enveloping move deep into Belgium, rather than a shallow incursion through the south-east corner of Belgium and down through the Ardennes).

 First World War

 The Marne

-Gallieni was designated as Joffre's successor “in case of emergency” on 31 July.
+Gallieni was designated as Joffre's successor "in case of emergency" on 31 July.
 Joffre refused to have him at his headquarters, saying "He is difficult to place.
 I have always been under his orders.
 Il m’a toujours fait mousser [He always riled me]."
-On 14 August (the day the Lorraine offensive began) Gallieni (at the insistence of War Minister Adolphe Messimy, who felt intimidated by Joffre and that the latter would be more likely to listen to his former superior) visited Joffre but was quickly palmed off onto the staff officer General Belin and his deputy Berthelot.
+On 14 August, as the Lorraine offensive was beginning, Gallieni visited Joffre at the insistence of War Minister Adolphe Messimy, who felt intimidated by Joffre.
+Messimy imagined that Joffre would be more likely to listen to his former superior, but he was quickly palmed off onto the staff officer General Belin and his deputy Berthelot.